ForeverOpp/blog/source/_posts/hexo-install-and-backup.md

   ```bash
   git remote ssh://git@github.com:XXX/blog.git
   ```
-  > Notice: `ssh` means the type which the deployer will use, if you add the public RSA key to the github, youcan use this method, or chnge it to `https://`. `XXX` means your github username, and `blog` means your repository.
+  > Notice: `ssh` means the type which the deployer will use, if you add the public RSA key to the github, you can use this method, or change it to `https://`. `XXX` means your github username, and `blog` means your repository.
 If you use https method, you should write it in this way
   ```bash
   git remote https://github.com/XXX/blog.git
   ```